Unwanted (album): Reception

-Other reviews were less complimentary.
 Danny Cooper of Pitchfork gave the album a 6.1/10.
-While calling the record a collection of "precise, catchy, well-executed pop-punk earworms", Cooper argued that "the band’s Achilles' heel is Baron-Gracie’s generic songwriting", which he felt was often cliché, unaffecting, and mired in "shallow melodrama".
+While calling the record a collection of "precise, catchy, well-executed pop-punk earworms", Cooper critiqued Baron-Gracie's songwriting, which he felt was often cliché, unaffecting, and mired in "shallow melodrama".
 Marie Oleinik of The Line of Best Fit wrote that, with Unwanted, Pale Waves either "are comfortable exactly where they are, or maybe they want to play it safe and stick with what works".
-Oleinik also felt that the record's sound was too derivative of the large pop-punk scene, concluding: "There has to be more substance to make it last.
-After all, what's the point of an album that plays like a Warped Tour compilation when we can just listen to a Warped Tour compilation?"
+Oleinik also felt that the record's sound was too derivative of the large pop-punk scene.
 Tony Clayton-Lea of The Irish Times gave the album three out of five stars, writing: "Manchester's Pale Waves may not have an original idea in their bag of indie-pop/rock tricks, but that doesn't mean to say they can’t shake it up like the best of their influences (think My Chemical Romance, Avril Lavigne, Green Day, Paramore, Hole)."
-Despite feeling that much of the album was "generic", Clayton-Lea argued that Baron-Grace "gives [the record] an extra push", thanks to the "convincing ... way" she delivers the songs.
+Despite feeling that much of the album was generic, Clayton-Lea wrote positively of Baron-Grace's musical delivery.
 Andrew Perry of The Telegraph gave Unwanted three out of five stars and described it as a record "along the lines of one of Courtney Love’s air-brushed, songwriter-assisted solo outings, with all guns blazing for radio-friendliness".

 Accolades

 Commercial performance

 Unwanted was released on 12 August 2022 by the independent record label Dirty Hit on vinyl, CD, cassette, and as a digital download.
 In addition to the standard CD releases, Dirty Hit also released four alternate cover variants (each showcasing a different member of the band), and Blood Records released a "holographic" vinyl variant limited to 1000 hand-number copies.
 An extended version of the album – entitled the "Antidote Edition – was released exclusively through Apple Music.
 This release includes four bonus tracks: live versions of "Jealousy", "Reasons to Live", and "So Sick (Of Missing You)", as well as a live cover of the Wheatus single "Teenage Dirtbag".
 Additionally, the Japanese release of the album came bundled with the bonus track "I Hope that You're Happy Now".

 Upon its release, Unwanted debuted at number 4 on the UK Albums Chart (Official Charts Company), selling 6,985 copies.
 On the UK Independent Albums Chart (OOC), it debuted at number 1, and on the Official Vinyl Albums, Official Physical Albums, and Official Record Store Charts (OOC), the record debuted at number 2.
-On the Scottish Albums Chart, Unwanted peaked at number 2, and in Japan, it reached 166 on the Oricon Albums Chart.
+On the Scottish Albums Chart, Unwanted peaked at number 2, making it the band's third consecutive Top 10 album in that country.
+In Japan, Unwanted reached 166 on the Oricon Albums Chart, and it peaked at number 86 on Billboard Japan's Download Albums chart.